Are You Forgetting to Budget for These 50 Expenses?

 Don’t Forget to Budget for These 50 Expenses

 Here are 50 expenses that you may want to add to your budget.
 I know 50 expenses may seem like a lot.
-However, keep in mind that the items on this list do not have to be their own separate categories, but make sure you know where they fall into your budget.
-If you are having trouble sticking to your budget consider using a tool like Mint or YNAB that will help to track your expenses.
+But keep in mind that the items on this list do not have to be their own separate categories.

 Related: How to Budget – The Ultimate Guide

 If you don’t have an emergency fund, now is the time to start saving for one!
 By building savings into your budget, it will be even easier to handle unexpected (or unbudgeted expenses).

 Saving for retirement is important.
 Adding this to your monthly budget can help you stay accountable.

 Remember if you have a tax-deferred retirement account, contributing $100 will not result in taking $100 from your take home pay.